talicopanda/social-media-influence-analysis/README.md

 ## Data Ingestion

 Previous work done in [SNACES/core](https://github.com/SNACES/core) will be leveraged for data ingestion.
 Primarily, the logic to download tweets for a user or community, as well as to find communities based off an input user, will be used in the pipeline to generate all the needed inputs to the above components.

+# Causality

+To infer causality between supply and demand between core-periphery nodes, we use time series data to capture the information, and use granger causality to infer if there is any relationship between the time series.
+We use [this library](https://www.statsmodels.org/dev/generated/statsmodels.tsa.stattools.grangercausalitytests.html) to implement the granger causality function.

 # Issues